DEMENCI/Tviter/tviter_api/README.md

 # Adonis API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+This is an API server in AdonisJS for the Tviter app, it comes pre-configured with:

 1. Bodyparser
 2. Authentication